Emergency Dentistry Powell

 Is it possible to have a same-day appointment for a dental emergency?

 Absolutely!
 We know you can’t predict when an accident will occur, so when you call to alert us, we will get your schedule as soon as possible.
-In certain situations, time is of the essence (i.e. knocked-out tooth), so make sure to explain what happened and when, so our team can determine how quickly you should be seen by one of our highly-qualified dental experts.
+In certain situations, time is of the essence (i.e. knocked-out tooth), so make sure to explain what happened and when, so our team can determine how quickly you should be seen.

 What can I do to relieve pain at home?

-Most dentists recommend an over-the-counter pain reliever and cold compress to help minimize discomfort.
+You can try an over-the-counter pain reliever and a cold compress to help minimize discomfort.
 Whether brought on by a toothache or chipped tooth, trying to control the pain can be difficult.
 But if you keep an ice pack and proper medication at home, you will begin to feel less pain over time.
-However, even if your pain goes away, you may still need to see a dentist, as there could be an underlying issue that requires proper treatment.
+However, even if your pain goes away, you may still need to see us, as there could be an underlying issue that requires proper treatment.

 Will my emergency visit be covered by insurance?

-Depending on your individual dental insurance policy, it is likely that they provide some level of coverage for emergencies.
-The amount of coverage is usually based on what type of restorative treatment you need.
-In most cases, your insurer will offer between 70-80% for minor services and between 50-70% for major services.
+Depending on your dental insurance policy, it is likely that it provides some level of coverage for emergencies.
+This amount is usually based on what type of restorative treatment you need.
+In most cases, your insurer will offer between 70% and 80% for minor services and between 50% and 70% for major services.
 You will need to review your policy to find out how much you can expect to pay out of pocket, but if you need help contacting a representative with your dental insurance company, one of our friendly team members will be happy to assist.